2077DevWave/CF-list/Readme.md

 2. Open `index.html` in a web browser.
 3. Enter your Codeforces handle to see your progress.

-OR you can deployed version here: [https://cf-list.sideco.ir/](https://cf-list.sideco.ir/)
+OR you can use deployed version here: [https://cf-list.sideco.ir/](https://cf-list.sideco.ir/)

 ## How It Works
 1. The webpage fetches a list of recent Codeforces contests.